 Effective January 1, 2012, the Company occupied corporate office space in Oklahoma City, Oklahoma under a lease with a 67 month term.
-The office space is owned by an entity controlled by an affiliate of Wexford.
-The Company paid \$0.2 million and \$0.2 million for the years ended December 31, 2014 and 2013, respectively, under this lease.
+The office space is owned by Caliber, which is controlled by an affiliate of Wexford.
 Effective April 1, 2013, the Company amended this lease to increase the size of the leased premises, at which time the monthly base rent increased to \$19,000 for the remainder of the lease term.
 The Company was also responsible for paying a portion of specified costs, fees and expenses associated with the operation of the premises.
 Effective September 23, 2014, this lease agreement was mutually terminated.